endowataru/menps/README.markdown

 RMA (a.k.a. one-sided communication) enables users to read/write the memory on the remote nodes over interconnects.
-Some interconnect hardwares have the feature called Remote Direct Memory Access (RDMA). mgcom provides a thin RMA layer that is specialized for exploiting the performance of RDMA.
+Some interconnects have the feature called Remote Direct Memory Access (RDMA). mgcom provides a thin RMA layer that is specialized for exploiting the performance of RDMA.